search icon

 Billboards

-The very first billboards emerged in the early XXth century in the United States.
+The very first billboards emerged in the early 20th century in the United States.
 As the number of car owners was growing, more and more companies were placing their ads on large, easy-to-notice billboards alongside busy highways.
-Since then, this type of advertising has significantly expanded its geography and today can be seen it on building facades, trucks, etc. Billboards fall into three main categories:
+Since then, this type of advertising has significantly expanded its geography and today can be seen on building facades, trucks, etc. Billboards fall into three main categories:

-Elevator and floor advertising
+Elevator and Floor Advertising

-Lots of companies are using elevator and floor advertising to successfully boost their sales.
-Although this type of advertising is mostly placed inside crowded buildings (such as shopping malls, office spaces, art galleries), it’s referred to as outdoor advertising because of its focus on a large audience.
 If you own a travel agent’s office in a shopping center, you may consider benefiting from floor advertising.
 Commission a designer to create catchy stickers indicating your office location (floor, stand number, etc).
 While such stickers are often made in the form of an arrow or rectangle, try to come up with something unusual.
 Such graphics are sure to make the floor under the customers’ feet look less boring.
 But more importantly, they’ll literally guide new clients to your office!
-Ads can be also adhered to elevator walls and floor for creating a high-impact advertising space!
+Ads can also be adhered to elevator walls and floors to create a high-impact advertising space.

 Banners

 Eye-grabbing banners are another way to increase your customer base and bring your company to a higher level.
-Banners have some undeniable advantages: they are wear-resistant and rather cheap.
+Banners have some undeniable advantages: they’re wear-resistant and rather cheap.
 All this makes banners a very popular type of advertising, especially among aspiring businesses that tend to count every dollar.
 The common materials used to make banners include silk, cotton, and vinyl.
 Due to their mobility, banners can be easily moved from one place to another until you find the best location in terms of promotion.
 There are two main types of banners.

-A horizontal banner usually has the form of a rectangle.
+Horizontal banner: A horizontal banner usually has the form of a rectangle.
 You can see numerous examples of horizontal banners above highways, on building facades, at stadiums, on theatre stages, etc.

 Brandmauer

 A relatively new type of outdoor advertising, brandmauers have gained popularity due to their versatility and impressive dimensions.
 Due to its big size, a brandmauer is hard not to notice, which makes them good at attracting people’s attention.
 Although brandmauers are pretty durable, serving 5 to 7 years, many companies can’t afford this advertising solution due to its high cost.
-Basically, a brandmauer looks very similar to a banner or billboard, with the only difference of being placed on the side of a building.
+Basically, a brandmauer looks very similar to a banner or billboard, with the only difference being that it is placed on the side of a building.
 This is a lot of space for revealing your creative potential!
-If a brandmauer won’t make a hole in your budget, be sure to explore this format to produce a “wow” effect on your audience!
+If a brandmauer won’t make a hole in your budget, be sure to explore this format to produce a “wow” effect on your audience.

 Stander